Are you considering replacing your furnace, but confused by terms like: single-stage, two-stage, and modulating?

 Two-Stage: Furnaces rated as Two-Stage offer increased flexibility, with two set operating conditions, allowing for an in-between setting when demand isn’t very high.
 The car equivalent of a two-stage furnace would operate at either 0 MPH, 50 MPH or 100 MPH.

 Modulating: Systems with a modulating furnace installed have an infinite amount of stages that they operate under within a preset range.
 This provides maximum efficiency and superior, consistent comfort when it comes to heating your home.
 Your everyday car is an example of a modulating condition; it can operate at a variety of speeds and gently accelerate or decelerate depending on what your needs are.

 Which is the Best?

-If you’re in the market for the best, most efficient, highest performing unit and are less concerned about the upfront cost, a modulating unit is the clearly superior choice.
+If you’re in the market for the best, most efficient, highest-performing unit and are less concerned about the upfront cost, a modulating unit is a clearly superior choice.
 These units provide the maximum efficiency, extending the life of your system and reducing the wear and tear that comes with single- and two-stage units.